NICHD components support and/or conduct research on the following aspects of HIV/AIDS.

 Both the PDB and the MPIDB are involved in building research capacity in HIV/AIDS through training and infrastructure development in the African, Asian, and Latin American nations most affected by the disease.

-investigators with the MPIDB-funded NICHD International Site Development Initiative (NISDI) identified distinct viral load thresholds in children recieving therapy that identify children at increased risk of developing HIV-related clinical illnesses despite treatment (Source: Siberry, G. K. et. al. (2012).
+Investigators with the MPIDB-funded NICHD International Site Development Initiative (NISDI) identified distinct viral load thresholds in children receiving therapy that identify children at increased risk of developing HIV-related clinical illnesses despite treatment (Source: Siberry, G. K. et. al. (2012).
 Journal of Acquired Immune Deficiency Syndrome.
 PMID: 22343177).

 Other Activities and Advances